 My name is Charlotte and I am 24 years old.
 I was born and raised in north London (UK), and still live here until this day.
 I am a fashion designer who graduated with an undergraduate degree in 2013.
-For my final year of University I chose to specialise in plus size fashion and made a size UK22 collection (click here), which has been featured in Big Girl's Paradise Magazine and has also led to me being nominated for a British Plus Size Award for 'best achievement' 2013.
+For my final year of University I chose to specialise in plus size fashion and made a size UK22 collection (click here), which has been featured in Fett Magazine and Big Girl's Paradise Magazine, and has also led to me being nominated for a British Plus Size Award for 'best achievement' 2013.
 I was also featured as a 'designer to watch' on Garner Style.
 As of September 2014 I returned to University to continue onto postgrad level.

 I dedicate my spare time to running this blog, and have been blogging since August 2012.
 One of the main reasons I began blogging was because with my strong interest in fashion and photography it was a great way to combine the two and create an outlet for me to express myself.
 Magazines no longer cut it anymore, for me it's all about personal style and being able to relate to the person which is something I try to recreate on my own blog.

 I am a plus size blogger, although I see myself as a fashion blogger who just happens to be plus size.
 'Plus size' has and probably always will be part of my identity, in fact I've never known anything different, which I'm not ashamed of, but I don't like it to define me.
 I am, of course, fully supportive in the promotion of diversity within the fashion industry and the blogging community, and just society in general.
 However, there is more to be than just my size, just like there's more to you than your hair colour or gender.